 How Teens Can Convince Parents to Get Their License

-Here's the situation: You're 15 or 16 years old, you've probably completed a driver's education course at your high school, you've maybe even taken a driver's training program.
+Here's the situation: You're 15 or 16 years old, you've probably completed a driver's education course at your high school, you have maybe even have taken a driver's training program.
 You've done everything required to go for your driver's license, but there's one thing standing in your way.

 One big thing.
 Or possibly two big things.
 Your parents.
 Regardless of the fact that you are qualified to get your license, they just don't think you're ready for the responsibility of handling a two-ton machine capable of traveling at speeds of up to... well, really fast.

-You're friends all have licenses, thanks to their reasonable parents, and it's simply just not fair that you've been left behind.
+Your friends all have licenses, thanks to their reasonable parents, and it's simply just not fair that you have been left behind.
 Literally.
 Left behind.
 Relax.
 Take a deep breath.
-We're here to help with a little advice in the form of the following top 5 ways to convince your parents to let you get your driver's license.

 Not to convince your parents.
-I'm talking about actual driver's education and driver's training classes.
+I am talking about the actual driver's education and driver's training classes.
 I'm assuming, of course, that you haven't already taken some.
-In many places they're mandatory, but in some, they are not, or maybe not even offered.
+In many places they are mandatory, but in some, they are not, or maybe not even offered.
 If you can sign up for a driver's class at school, do it.

 Pay For Insurance

-Second, it's a good way to argue that you intend to take the privilege of driving seriously.
+Second, it is a good way to argue that you intend to take the privilege of driving seriously.
 And finally, it saves them money.
 Trust me, that one is bigger than you think.
-Hint: If you can, keep the whole thing a secret until you've got all of the cash earned, then hit them with it.
+Hint: If you can, keep the whole thing a secret until you have got all of the cash earned, then hit them with it.
 Salesmen call this "maximizing your impact."
-And you are trying to sell your parents on the idea of letting you get your license, aren't you?
+And you are trying to sell your parents on the idea of letting you get your license, are not you?

 Speaking of sales, there are few better ways to make your case for a driver's license than by putting together an actual presentation.
 No kidding.
 Set down on paper a list of the reasons why you are ready to drive.
 Nice, short and to the point.
 Then use your laptop to create some powerful graphics, add the right music, maybe even some video, etc.

-It can be amusing, even funny in places, but don't be silly.
+It can be amusing, even funny in places, but do not be silly.
 Give them a set of good, solid reasons.
 You want your parents to see you as mature and responsible, right?
-Hint: Add a section where you ask, "What are your concerns that keep you from letting me get my license?"
+Hint: Add a section where you ask, "What are the concerns that keep you from letting me get my license?"
 Try to anticipate their answers and have your responses loaded into your presentation.
 Then pop them up at the appropriate time.
 That will impress them.